 Trust me, I’m an expert

-Noam Chomsky, a linguist, cognitive scientist, and political critic, once remarked that any news item in the media had to be predigested by its audience; otherwise it would not be understood, and therefore rejected.
+Noam Chomsky, a linguist, cognitive scientist, and political critic, once remarked that any news item in the media had to be predigested by its audience; otherwise, it would not be understood and therefore rejected.
 Communication has to “make sense.”
 It has to fit into a preexisting belief about the world.

 When Marco Polo returned to Venice, few people believed his stories of opulence and sophistication of the East.
 Generations before Kublai Khan the Mongol Empire ran a vast postal system.
 Thirteenth century Europeans just couldn’t get their head around such advanced communication systems.
 They couldn’t imagine what Marco Polo was talking about because they didn’t have any such experience.

-When we don’t have direct experience, then understanding is based on trust and credibility of the communicator.
+When we don’t have direct experience, then understanding is based on the trust and credibility of the communicator.
 Think about who you will listen to?
 Who will you ignore?
 How do you decide who has credibility and who doesn’t?

 Trade is the lifeblood of an economy.
 Communication is an art that will always be in high demand.
 Whether speaking or writing, your ability to generate and organize your thoughts—and so persuade others—will only get better through practice.